aryamansh30/auto-gpt/README.md

 # auto-gpt
 Udemy Course
-hello I am Aryaman Sharma
+hello I am Aryaman Sharma and this is a course about auto-gpt